-Our facilitators are 4 breast cancer survivors who volunteer their time once a month to allow women who have been affected by the breast cancer journey to come together in a secure and safe environment to talk about their situations and concerns.
-Our volunteer facilitators are: Wendy Lovelace, Carolyn Barnett, Sylvia Porter and Barb O’Neil.
+Our facilitators are 6 breast cancer survivors who volunteer their time once a month to allow women who have been affected by the breast cancer journey to come together in a secure and safe environment to talk about their situations and concerns.
+Our volunteer facilitators are: Sylvia Porter, Carolyn Barnett, Barb O’Neill, Joy Nielsen, Karen Craig and Judith Hudson.
 Many times the women leave the group, making new friends and feeling relieved knowing they are not going through this journey alone.
 The exchanging of information between these women makes this group important for all.
 We are a group of kindred spirits who appreciate being able to share the same journey.
 Those who attend gain confidence that there IS life after breast cancer.

 If you know of someone who has been newly diagnosed or who has had breast cancer in their past and needs our support, please encourage them to attend the Support Group.
 Our support group meets on the second Monday of each month.